-Professor Alford, knows of what he speaks.
-His doctoral research was recently published with McGill-Queens University Press entitled, “Permanent State of Emergency: The Demise of the Rule of Law in the United States.”
+Professor Alford knows of what he speaks.
+His doctoral research was recently published by McGill-Queens University Press, in a work entitled, “Permanent State of Emergency: The Demise of the Rule of Law in the United States.”
 A legal scholar on the rule of law is desperately needed for this case.

 It is a marvel that it would have to come to this.
 The Law Society’s intention was, without a doubt, altruistic.
 But it was misguided and not in keeping with our concept of freedom.
 Justice Jackson’s stunning rebuke of the West Virginia Board of Education’s requirement that students salute the flag in 1943 is prescient for what Ontario lawyers face today.